oscarm524/Data-Mining-Cup/DMC-2022/README.md

 Since the owners are only interested in the best possible solution, they organized a contest to benchmark competing prediction approaches.

 ## The Task
+The participating teams' goal is to predict the user-based replenishment of a product based on historical orders and item features.
+Individual items and user specific orders are given for the period between 01/06/2020 and 31/01/2021.
+The prediction period is between 01/02/2021 and 28/02/2021, which is exactly four weeks long.